wp-plugins/reduce-bounce-rate/readme.txt

 Tags: bounce rate, seo, analytics, google, google analytics, statistics, stats, tracking, time on site Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=okoth1%40gmail%2ecom&item_name=Okoth1&item_number=plugin¤cy_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
 Requires at least: 2.6
-Tested up to: 3.9.2
+Tested up to: 4.0
-Stable tag: 2.3
+Stable tag: 2.4
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Get the real Time On Site and Bounce Rate in Google Analytics.
+Get the real Bounce Rate and Time On Site in Google Analytics.
 Simple and effective.

 == Description ==
 Get the real Time On Site and Bounce Rate in Google Analytics.
 Google Analytics calculates the Time On Site based on the length of time between a user entering your site and their last page view.
 This won\'t give you the REAL Time on Site and Bounce Rate stats.